-The Series A Preferred Stock has redemption rights upon the occurrence of certain triggering events, including, (i) consolidation or a merger with or into (if the Company is not the surviving corporation) another entity, or (ii) the selling, assignment, transfer, conveyance or disposition of all or substantially all of the properties or our assets to another Person, or (iii) allowing another person or persons to make a purchase, tender or exchange offer that is accepted by the holders of more than the 50% of the outstanding shares of voting stock (not including any shares of voting stock held by the person or persons making or party to, or associated or affiliated with the person or persons making or party to, such purchase, tender or exchange offer), or (iv) consummate a stock purchase agreement or other business combination (including, without limitation, a reorganization, recapitalization, spin-off or scheme of arrangement) with another person or other persons making or party to, or associated or affiliated with the person reasons making or party to, or associated or other business combination (including, without limitation, a reorganization, recapitalization, spin-off or scheme of arrangement) with another person or other persons making or party to, or associated or affiliated with the other persons making or party to, or associated or affiliated with the other Persons making or party to, or associated or affiliated with the other Persons making or party to, such stock purchase agreement or other business combination (including, recapitalize or reclassify its Common Stock or (vi) any "group" or "group" (as these terms are used for purposes of Sections 13(d) and 14(d) of the Exchange Act) is or shall become the "beneficial owner" (as defined in Rule 13d-3 under the Exchange Act), directly or indirectly, of 50% of the aggregate Voting Stock of the Corporation.
-Each share of Series A Preferred Stock plus all accrued and unpaid dividends thereon at the time of such request.
-The number of shares of Common Stock
+The Series A Preferred Stock has redemption rights upon the occurrence of certain triggering events, including, (i) consolidation or a merger with or into (if the Company is not the surviving corporation) another entity, or (ii) the selling, assignment, transfer, conveyance or disposition of all or substantially all of the properties or our assets to another Person, or (iii) allowing another person or persons to make a purchase, tender or exchange offer that is accepted by the holders of more than the 50% of the outstanding shares of voting stock (not including any shares of voting stock held by the person or persons making or party to, or associated or affiliated with the person or persons making or party to, such purchase, tender or exchange offer), or (iv) consummate a stock purchase agreement or other business combination (including, without limitation, a reorganization, recapitalization, spin-off or scheme of arrangement) with another person whereby such other person acquires more than the 50% of either the outstanding shares of voting stock (not including any shares of voting stock held by the other person or other persons making or party to, or associated or affiliated with the other Persons making or party to, such stock purchase agreement or other business combination), (v) reorganize, recapitalize or reclassify its Common Stock or (vi) any "person" or "group" (as these terms are used for purposes of Sections 13(d) and 14(d) of the Exchange Act) is or shall become the "beneficial owner" (as defined in Rule 13d-3 under the Exchange Act), directly or indirectly, of 50% of the aggregate Voting Stock of the Corporation.
+Each share of Series A Preferred Stock subject to redemption shall be redeemed by us in cash at a price equal to one hundred twenty percent (120%) of the stated value of the Series A Preferred Stock plus all accrued and unpaid dividends thereon at the time of such request.
+The number of shares of Common Stock to be issued as payment in redemption shall be determined by dividing (i) the tota

 The Series A Preferred Stock has voting rights.
 Holders of shares of Series A Preferred Stock shall be entitled to vote on all matters submitted to a vote of the shareholders of the Company and shall have such number of votes equal to the number of shares of Common Stock into which such Holders' shares of Series A Preferred Stock are convertible pursuant to the provisions hereof and subject to the limitations on conversion contained herein, at the record date for the determination of shareholders entitled to vote on such matters or, if no such record date is established, at the date such vote is taken or any written consent of shareholders is solicited.
-Except as otherwise required by law, the holders of shares of Series A Preferred Stock are required to vote separately as a class, the affirmative vote of holders of a majority of the outstanding shares of Series A Preferred Stock, such matter shall bind all holders of Series A Preferred Stock.
+Except as otherwise required by law, the holders of shares of Series A Preferred Stock and Common Stock shall vote together as a single class, and not as separate classes.
+In the event that the holders of the Series A Preferred Stock are required to vote separately as a class, the affirmative vote of holders of a majority of the outstanding shares of Series A Preferred Stock shall be required to approve each such matter to be voted upon, and if any matter is approved by such requisite percentage of holders of Series A Preferred Stock, such matter shall bind all holders of Series A Preferred Stock.